Colorado Education Programs

 Scholarships available for most programs and all camps!
 Learn more »

-Barr Lake features many different types of birds including songbirds, falcons, hawks, colonial nesting birds, water fowl, and Bald Eagles.
-On this Bird Watch students will explore the dynamic wildlife oasis just outside Metro Denver and learn how and why nearly 80 different species are able to coexist using different parts of this ecosystem.
-Participants will learn how to use binoculars to view birds, and educators will teach about bird adaptations, habitat needs and the successful recovery of the once-endangered Bald Eagles.
-More importantly, participants will have the opportunity to enjoy the beauty that can be found right in their backyard!
+Barr Lake features many different types of birds including songbirds, falcons, hawks, colonial nesting birds, waterfowl and Bald Eagles.
+On this field trip, students will explore this dynamic wildlife oasis just outside Denver and learn how and why nearly 80 different species of birds are able to coexist using different parts of this ecosystem.
+Students will learn how to use binoculars to view birds, and educators will teach about bird adaptations, habitat needs and the successful recovery of the once-endangered Bald Eagle.
+More importantly, students will have the opportunity to enjoy the beauty that can be found right in their backyard!

 Meets Colorado Science Standards 1, 2, 3, and 5

 Every spring and fall, thousands of birds stop to rest and eat at Barr Lake during their migratory journey.
 Spend a morning with a Rocky Mountain Bird Observatory bird bander at Barr Lake State Park.
 Your students will get an "up-close and personal" experience with nature while they watch a wildlife biologist place a band on migrating birds captured harmlessly in mist nets.
 Students will also participate in other migration-related activities and observe wildlife on a hike along Barr Lake.
 The fee for this field trip includes a follow-up classroom program.

 Dates: September - mid-October

 Program Fee: $5 per student, plus a $7 state park fee for each vehicle (the program fee includes an in-class follow-up program)